google/coding-with-chrome/CONTRIBUTING.md

 ### Code reviews
 All submissions, including submissions by project members, require review.
-We use Github pull requests for this purpose.
+We use GitHub pull requests for this purpose.

 ### The small print